toa-io/toa/extensions/exposition/documentation/cache.md

 ### Implicit modifications

-In terms of security, the following implicit modifications are made to the `Cache-Control` header:
+In terms of security, the following implicit modifications are made to the `cache-control` header:

 - If it contains the `public` directive without `no-cache` and the request is authenticated, the `no-cache` directive is added.